kwyse/personal-website/content/posts/books-of-2019.md

 Chapter after chapter demonstrates his dedication to his field.
 There are numerous references to the malleable nature of truth and justice and his own journey to come to terms with this.
-I admire his honesty when writing about difficult subjects, even when it was about him personally.
+I admire his honesty when writing about difficult subjects, even when they affected him personally.

 ## Favourite quotes {#favourite-quotes}